Introduction to Java

 History & Evolution

-In 1991, James Gosling started Java as an ” Oak ” project.
-Gosling planned to implement a virtual machine language with features similar to C and C++ but with more excellent uniformity and simplicity.
+In 1991, James Gosling started Java as an “Oak” project.
+Gosling planned to create a virtual machine language that would have features similar to C and C++, but with greater uniformity and simplicity.
 In 1995, Oak was renamed Java due to legal snags.

 Java Versions